Hildur Guðnadóttir makes history at Globes, Elton John wins

 She was the sole female nominee, besting Randy Newman (“Marriage Story”), Alexandre Desplat (“Little Women”), Thomas Newman (“1917″) and Daniel Pemberton (“Motherless Brooklyn”) to win the prize.
 The last woman to win the Globe for best original score was Lisa Gerrard in 2001 for “Gladiator,” which she shared with Hans Zimmer.

-Guðnadóttir, a classically trained cellist from Iceland who won an Emmy in September for scoring “Chernobyl” and is also up for a Grammy for her work on the HBO series.
-She thanked “Joker” director Todd Philipps, actor Joaquin Phoenix and executive music producer Jason Ruder.
+Guðnadóttir is a classically trained cellist from Iceland who won an Emmy in September for scoring “Chernobyl” and is also up for a Grammy for her work on the HBO series.
+She thanked “Joker” director Todd Philipps, best actor winner Joaquin Phoenix and executive music producer Jason Ruder.

 Early in the night, John and Taupin won best original song for writing “(I’m Gonna) Love Me Again” from his “Rocketman” biopic.